genGit963/RV_JS/8. Performance Optimization/1. Critical Rendering Path/2_Techniques_minimizing_layout_and_repainting.md

 ### What is Layout?

-Layout is the process in which the browser calculates the size and position of elements on the page.
+Layout is the `process in which the browser calculates the size and position of elements on the page`.
 This calculation determines how each element should appear and interact with the rest of the content.

 ### What is Repaint?

-Repaint occurs when changes are made to the appearance of an element without affecting its layout, such as changes to background color, visibility, or text color.
+Repaint occurs `when changes are made to the appearance of an element without affecting its layout, such as changes to background color, visibility, or text color`.

 ### Differences between Layout, Repaint, and Reflow